edinburghlivinglab/ddc/pages/sprint.md

 During the Discovery Sprint, you are a detective.
 Just as a detective must go to places and speak to people in order to understand "what happened" and why, you must leave the classroom and spend time in the Edinburgh community to understand what's happening (and why) on your chosen sub-theme.
 While you and your team members may already have experiences around recycling and upcycling, it is very important not **only** to rely on your team's pre-existing ideas.
 Try to look at familiar things with "fresh eyes", as though you were visiting an unknown place or culture.
 Question things that seem given, or obvious.

-Although we have identified a number of Circular Economy [sub-themes]({{ site.baseurl }}/project_ideas),  each of these is still pretty broad.
+Although we have identified a number of Smart Campus/Future University [sub-themes]({{ site.baseurl }}/project_ideas),  each of these is still pretty broad.
 Your team will need to think about your interest and priorities within your chosen sub-theme.
 You will need to plan:

 * Where to go during the Design Sprint.
 * Who to talk to &mdash; may be teams, individuals, organisations.